nkratzke/EasyMySQL/README.md

 ## Usage ##

-To use this container you have to build an image first.
+To use this container you have to build an image as a first step.
 This image provides a self-contained MySQL server.
 You can clone this repository or tell docker to do the repository handling behind the scenes for you (which is my preferred way in case of github provided Dockerfiles):